>Date: Sat Oct 17 14:32:11 1998

 our money and no professional gamblers.

-Considering economists have never succeeded in solving the
+Considering economists have never succeeded

 financial riddle, it might make sense to scrap Nobel prizes for such